-The Financial product considered the principal adverse impacts on sustainability factors via a combination of methods.
-Through the Financial product's exclusions a range of adverse impacts were avoided in advance by the Financial product as the exclusion criteria relate to areas for which the adverse impacts are deemed too high to be suitable for investment by this Financial product.
+The Sub-Fund considered the principal adverse impacts on sustainability factors via a combination of methods.
+Through the Sub-Fund's exclusions a range of adverse impacts were avoided in advance by the Sub-Fund as the exclusion criteria relate to areas for which the adverse impacts are deemed too high to be suitable for investment by this Sub-Fund.

-Furthermore, for investments that the Financial product did make, the Financial product had further mitigated adverse impacts via structured engagements with issuers (where possible and feasible), and voting (where possible and feasible).
+Furthermore, for investments that the Sub-Fund did make, the Sub-Fund had further migitated adverse impacts via structured engagements with issuers (where possible and feasible), and voting (where possible and feasible).

-Finally, where the Financial product has invested in funds, these were funds that, where possible and feasible, had a formal policy on how they address principal adverse impacts on sustainability factors.
+Finally, where the Sub-Fund has invested in funds, these were funds that, where possible and feasible, had a formal policy on how they address principal adverse impacts on sustainability factors.

-While all indicators referred to in Table 1 of Annex I of the Regulatory Technical Standards (RTS) of the regulation are directly or indirectly influenced through the different methods and criteria that Quintet applies, the indicators that are most explicitly embedded in the QUINTET Responsible Investment Policy are:
+While all indicators referred to in Table 1 of Annex I of the Regulatory Technical Standards (RTS) of the regulation are directly or indirectly influenced through the different methods and criteria that Kredietrust applies, the indicators that are most explicitly embedded in the KTL Responsible Investment Policy are:

-- PAI indicator 4 (companies active in the fossil fuel sector) through the exclusion of single lines related to companies that derive more than 10% of revenue from thermal coal extraction or power generation. - PAI indicator 10 (violations of UN Global Compact principles and Organisation • for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises) through the exclusion of single lines related to companies that are considered to be in violation thereof.
-Quintet's engagements also give attention to the companies that are deemed to be in violation. - PAI 14 (involvement in controversial weapons) through the exclusion of single • lines related to company involvement in controversial weapons.
+- PAI indicator 4 (companies active in the fossil fuel sector) through the exclusion of single lines related to companies that derive more than 10% of revenue from thermal coal extraction or power generation. - PAI indicator 10 (violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises) through the exclusion of single lines related to companies that are considered to be in violation thereof.
+Kredietrust's engagements also give attention to the companies that are deemed to be in violation. - PAI 14 (involvement in controversial weapons) through the exclusion of single lines related to company involvement in controversial weapons.

-Please refer to QUINTET Responsible Investment policy and Active ownership policy for more information.
+Please refer to KTL Responsible Investment policy for more information.

-For more information on how the Financial product has managed negative impacts via voting and engagement, please refer to Quintet's Active Ownership Report.
+For more information on how the Sub-Fund has managed negative impacts via voting and engagement, please refer to Quintet's Active Ownership Report.